haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

     - Timestamps
     - Size
     - Pointers to data blocks
-  - Inodes store everything about the file that you see in the output of "ls — l" except for the file name
+  - Inodes store everything about the file that you see in the output of "ls — l" except for the filename

 - **Data Layer**: Stores actual file contents - referred to as blocks in Unix file systems (Windows file systems use the term _clusters_ instead)
   - Blocks are composed of sectors (usually 8 in EXT)